stefansundin/privatkopiera/README.md

 ### Formatting

-The JavaScript code is formatted with prettier.
-The HTML is formatted with the built-in VS Code formatter.
+All code is formatted using the built-in VS Code formatters.

 ### Why are there more `executeScript` calls than seems necessary?